nicheware/clj-guidelines/README.md

 **Clojure implementation**

- - An entity component within a microservice system component could contain the controller for API calls to the entity, manager code for functions called directly from the routers to implement the API calls, domain code to implement the pure functional logic of the component, and code to handle the persistence of entity data.
+ - A ***process*** component within a microservices could contain routers for API calls and manager functions.
+The manager could would contain the workflow logic for operate with one or more entity components.
+It typcially would not contain much if any domain code and no persistence code.

- - A proces component wihtin a microservices could contain routers for API calls and manager functions. it typcially would not contain much if any domain code and no persistence code.
+ - An ***entity*** component within a microservice system component could contain the controller for API calls to the entity, manager code for functions called directly from the routers to implement the API calls, domain code to implement the pure functional logic of the component, and code to handle the persistence of entity data.

 **Namespace mappings**